TelerikAcademy/SchoolAcademy/2015-10-Java-Fundamentals-1/README.md

 *   Char values
   *   `char`
 *   String values
   *   A sequence of characters
   *   Getting the Nth character
+*   Numbers Classes

 ###  Operators and expressions